Roger Corman, Hollywood mentor and 'King of B', dies at 98 - ExBulletin

 He is survived by his wife Julie and his children Catherine, Roger, Brian and Mary.

-This obituary was written by the late Associated Press journalist Bob Thomas, who died in 2014.
+This obituary was written by the late Associated Press reporter Bob Thomas, who died in 2014.

 |